nobuti/grids/README.md

        <div class="content"></div>
     </div>

 It is a float based system, to avoid the akwards parts of inline-block display.
 It is heavily influenced by the work of @marcelinollano at bebanjo and the amazing job of Harry Roberts - @csswizardry.
+Rocks!